BenjaminAlpert/Face-Mask-Detection-Software/README.md

 # Instructions

-Open and run final-project.ipynb after downloading and extracting the zip below.
+Clone the project and open and run final-project.ipynb after downloading and extracting the zip below.

 ## Dataset
-Please download data.zip [here](https://fs.a0-0.com/cs254a-final-project/data/data.zip) and extract the contents to a new folder called "data" inside this project folder.
+Download data.zip [here](https://fs.a0-0.com/cs254a-final-project/data/data.zip) and extract it to the cloned project folder.

 # Reports